matthewd-so/Fast-Fourier-Transform/README.md

 Systems and Nsight Compute are wired into the build to check that the design behaves the way it is supposed to.

-It is a learning exercise, not a cuFFT replacement — power-of-two sizes only, single GPU, complex-to-complex fp32.

 ## Performance

 NVIDIA T4, CUDA 12.x, N = 2²⁰ complex float samples, average of 50 timed runs (`./bench`):